hharryyf/codeforcepractice/README.md

 Almost the same as the previous problem.
 Just remember the map should be <depth, depthcnt> instead of <dist, distcnt>. https://vjudge.net/problem/CodeForces-1009F

+258. Tree Requests (diff=2400, binary search and bitmask) If we solve this problem using a brute force way, we can achieve a time complexity of O(26 * mlogn).
+The approach is we establish a level graph which stores the dfs order of nodes of each level for each letter.
+Then, when we process a query, we just use binary search to find the L, R position of nodes on the level h which is in the subtree v.
+In order to make a string palindrome, there's at most 1 letter occurs odd number of times, hence we can use the prefix sum array to maintain the occurence of letters.
+However, this approach would run only 20ms faster than the TL, any bad implementation would make it TLE.
+Since we only need to know the odd/ even occurence of letters a-z, instead of storing the occurence, we store the bitmask and use xor/countbits to maintain the queries.
+This would wipe out the constant factor 26. https://vjudge.net/problem/CodeForces-570D